 Clarity if the Leader Knows their Stuff

-This isn’t to say a top down leader should be simply shooting from the hip.
-These types of management structures work best when the leader has done the due diligence, researched and considered all angles of how the decision will impact business and employees.
+This isn’t to say a top-down leader should be simply shooting from the hip.
+These types of management structures work best when the leader has done due diligence, researched and considered all angles of how the decision will impact business and employees.

 Lack of Buy-In if the Leader is Weak or Dictatorial

 On the downside, the idea of a powerful personality leading the company can veer from thoughtful and careful stewardship to something more dictatorial.
 If that happens, buy-in from employees suffers and morale sinks, which in turn impacts the ability for the business to stay competitive and be successful.

 Related: Why Isn’t My Team Listening to Me?